vin00d/AIE5/01_Prompt Engineering and Prototyping Best Practices/README.md

 Please make adjustments to your application that you believe will improve the vibe check done above, push the changes to your HF Space and redo the above vibe check.

 > NOTE: You may reach for improving the model, changing the prompt, or any other method.
+**Answer** - Made the following updates to the app:
+- Changed model to `gpt-4o` (from `gpt-3.5-turbo`)
+    - Answers show marked improvement in quality, line of thinking and formatting.
+    - For example in the robot story it listed the various scenes in one of the answers.
+    - For Math, there is an attempt to format in `LaTeX`.
+- Changed `temperature` to `0.7` (from `0`)
+    - Answers are markedly different from each other in each try.
+- Added `Try and list a few references to support your answer, but ensure that you do not make up references.` to the `user_prompt` to see if it can generate references.
+    - Its adding references where possible, for example in the imaginative story about the robot, it referenced inspiration from `WALL-E` and `The Iron Giant` movies.

 ### A Note on Vibe Checking